Car brand reviews

 Choosing the best Nissan car

 Nissan has a pretty broad range of cars at present.
-For a while it pursued a bold strategy of offering only 'niche' cars like the Qashqai and Juke crossovers - a decision that turned out to be tremendously popular.
+For a while it pursued a bold strategy of offering only 'niche' cars such as the Qashqai and Juke crossovers - a decision that turned out to be tremendously popular.
 But the stand-out styling of Nissan's high-riding Juke/Qashqai pairing doesn't appeal to everyone.

 That's why the company has added conventional hatchback models back into its range, such as the Micra small car and Nissan Pulsar medium-sized car.